tristancabel/tristancabel.github.io/_posts/2016-02-16-NaN-debugging.markdown

 ---
 layout: post
 title: "NaN debugging"
-date: 2016-02-16
 categories: debug
+tags: debug NaN
 ---
-I reccently came accross a bug in a software I am contributing to causing some NaN to appears.
-In this software, I want to solve a system **Ax=b** using a sparse linear solver( *Hypre* ) but it failed to converge and told me this message :
+I recently came accross a bug in a software I am contributing to causing some NaN to appear.
+In this software, I want to solve a system **Ax=b** using a sparse linear solver( *Hypre* ) but it failed to converge showing this message:

 {% highlight bash %}
 ERROR detected by Hypre ...
 BEGIN